Maori authorities can make various types of distributions.

 The Maori authority may attach a credit to the distribution it makes to members.
 This credit will be classified as a Maori authority credit and is part of the tax the Maori authority has already paid on its profits, so the distributions are not taxed twice.

 Your Maori authority distribution statement shows the amount of:

-the distribution made to you, including what portion is taxable and what portion is non-taxable
+the distribution made to you, including the taxable portion and the non-taxable portion

 Maori authority credit.

-Transfer these amounts, leaving out any non-taxable distributions, to the relevant boxes at Question 11.
+These amounts, not including any non-taxable distribution, will need to be transferred to the relevant boxes at Question 15.